 Huawei Matebook 13 – Design & Display

-Sliding it out of the box you get a solid aluminum frame which feels very polished.
+Sliding it out of the box you get a solid aluminum frame that feels very polished.
 There’s a USB-C port on the left and right of the laptop.
 It looks like I will be living in the dongle world!
 On the upside, there’s a 3.5mm audio jack that can be used with virtually any headphones.

 You can still use a Bluetooth headset if you so desire.
 You aren’t limited in the choice department.

-I would have liked if Huawei would have included the USB-C Hub with their device.
+I would have liked it if Huawei would have included the USB-C Hub with their device.
 This means that I will be required to get my own USB-C hub in the meantime.